taosdata/taos-tools/taosbenchmark-user-manual.md

   Please refer to the officially supported data types (https://www.taosdata.com/docs/cn/v2.0/taos-sql#data-type) for optional values.

-  Note: JSON data type is special, only in tags can be selected, and there is only one JSON tag column, at this time [count](#count) and [len](#len) represent the meaning of the number of key-value pairs within the JSON tag and the length of the value of each kv pair, respectively.
+  Note: JSON data type is special, only in tags can be selected, and there is only one JSON tag column, at this time [count](#count) and [len](#len) represent the meaning of the number of key-value pairs within the JSON tag and the length of the value of each KV pair, respectively.
 The default value is string.
 - #### count

   For example, if we want to test the performance of 4096 columns, instead of listing 4096 columns, we can just use ``"count": 4096``.